Sally Mann: A Thousand Crossings

 On view June 30, 2018 to September 23, 2018

 For more than forty years, Sally Mann has made experimental, elegiac, and hauntingly beautiful images that have made her one of the country’s most influential and distinguished photographers.
-The artist’s first major travelling exhibition, Sally Mann: A Thousand Crossings, explores themes of family, memory, mortality, and home as well as the Southern landscape as repository of personal and collective memory.
-Some 125 photographs -- many of which have not been exhibited or published previously -- offer a sweeping overview of Mann’s artistic achievement, vision, and drive.
+The artist’s first major traveling exhibition, Sally Mann: A Thousand Crossings, explores themes of family, memory, mortality, and home as well as the Southern landscape as repository of personal and collective memory.
+Some 125 photographs — many of which have not been exhibited or published previously — offer a sweeping overview of Mann’s artistic achievement, vision, and drive.

 Share your impressions with us on social media using #PEMsallymann